ctkelley/NotebookSIAMFANL/README.md

 Since this is an education project, I do not expect the reader to be an expert in Julia, but do expect the reader to be able to understand the codes, play with the algorithms, and wreak havoc.
 To that end I have tuned the codes for readability by a Julia novice who knows some numerical analysis.
+As part of this I have sacrificed much abstraction, some generality, and a bit of performance.

 The reader should know Julia well enough to use the package manager, install packages, use modules, and to do basic tasks in numerical methods (LU, SVD, QR) in Julia.